 MAEs,H,kC=1h1kh=1Hk=1Kys,h,k-ys,h,k

-(10)
+(11)

-Where MASEH and AvgRelMAE(H) are the MASE and the AvgRelMAE based on one to H forecast horizon (H=1, 4 and 8). ys,h,k and ys,h,k are respectively the h-step ahead actual value and forecast value for data series s based on the kth rolling event.
-There are S data series and K rolling events (S= 1831 and K=18).
+where MASEH and AvgRelMAE(H) are the MASE and the AvgRelMAE based on one to H forecast horizon (H=1, 4 and 8) across S SKUs (e.g., S= 1831) for K rolling events (e.g., K=18). ys,h,k and ys,h,k are respectively the h-step ahead actual value and forecast value for data series s based on the kth rolling event.
 T0 is the total number of observations in the estimation window (i.e., T0=160).
 Before we transform the log values to levels for evaluation, we adjust the final forecasts by adding one-half mean squared error, which mitigate the bias caused by the logarithm transformation (e.g., L. Cooper et al., 1999; Ma et al., 2016).

 Results and discussion

-In Table 2, we summarize the forecasting performance of the models across all the product categories.
+In Table 2, we summarize the forecasting performance of the models across all the products.
 Table 3 shows the results of the Diebold-Mariana (DM) test for the statistical significance of the difference between the models’ forecasting performance.
 (Diebold & Mariano, 1995; Harvey, Leybourne, & Newbold, 1997).
-We have the following findings:
+The following findings emerge from the analysis:

 The Base-lift model generates the least accurate forecasts across all the error measures.